 Get the facts about hunger in Michigan

-Though many of us may not realize the grave disparities that exist in our own communities, people struggle with hunger in every county and congressional district in Michigan.
+Though many of us may not realize the grave disparities that exist in our own communities, people face hunger in every county and congressional district in Michigan.
 They could be our neighbors, kids in our children's classes – the possibilities go on.

 What Hunger Looks Like in